|

 Mark 12:32-33, Jesus and the scribe agreed

-that two commands were the core of the
+that two commands were the most important

-entire Old Testament Law.
+entire Old Covenant.
 All of the Old

-Testament Law can be placed in the category
+Covenant laws can be placed in the category

 of “loving God” or “loving your neighbor.”